Education, Skills & Learning

 - 61% of Key Stage 2 pupils achieved the Expected Standard in Reading, Writing and Mathematics in 2019, compared to a national average of 65%.

-- 62% of Key Stage 4 students achieved GCSE standard passes (grade 9-4) in English and Mathematics in 2019, marginally below the national average of 63%.
+- 62% of Key Stage 4 students achieved GCSE standard passes (grade 9-4) in English and Mathematics in 2019, compared to a national average of 65% (for state-funded schools).

 - The January 2020 School Census identified 10,461 pupils with Special Educational Needs or Disabilities (SEND) attending state-funded schools, representing 14.7% of all pupils.